-A deep love of art and drawing began at age five after helping my artistic mother create portraits of myself and my siblings.
+Since I can remember, I have loved to color, draw and paint.
 I received a scholarship to attend a liberal arts college where studio work included rigorous programs of classical instruction.
 My Junior year, I completed an independent study under the tutelage of Gardiner McCauley, head of the art college.
 It was a year that profoundly changed my creative approach and laid the groundwork for my passion to create art in the style of realism.
 After graduating, I worked in my hometown of Chicago as a graphic designer and illustrator.
 Upon moving to Los Angeles in the early 90’s, I began to paint exclusively in oils and worked as a commissioned portraiture artist.
-Recently, I have been inspired to create paintings that combine realistic detail with a modern twist.
-These works include lone figures or forms amid simplified backgrounds, enlarged depictions of animal eyes, and scenes of secondhand collectables.
+In recent years, I have been inspired to paint my surroundings which includes coastal life, botanicals and depictions of "Tchotkches" I find at local thrift shops.
+My compositions are developed as dynamic perspectives which play on size, form and space.
 My work is collected throughout the US and abroad.

 Born: Philadelphia, Pennsylvania

 Education: Stephens College, Columbia, Missouri, BA

 UCLA, Westwood, California

 UCLA, Santa Monica, California

 American Women Artists, Associate with Distinction